Julie Billiart: Legacy

 Billiart's beatification process began in 1881 and was completed on 13 May 1906 by Pope Pius X. Her story "resided in obscurity" for decades.

 The first miracle that supported Billiart's rise to sainthood occurred on 20 November 1919, in Namur, when a man named Homer Rhodius was healed of renal disease after prayers to Billiart and the use of a relic, provided by his daughter and a nun of the Namur branch of the Sisters of Notre Dame, Sister Marie-Ludovica.
+The cause for Billiart's canonization was formally opened on 23 July 1924.

 As briefly reported by Sister Mary Ludvine in the Sisters of Notre Dame of Coesfeld 1952 newsletter, on 30 September 1950, in Mata Virgem, a village in southern Brazil 27 miles from Campos Novos, a 29-year old farmer named Otacilio Ribeiro da Silva was healed of an inoperable tumor by Billiart after the prayers and use of Billiart's relic and picture by members of the congregation who also worked at the hospital where da Silva was brought and by Ludvine, who was the hospital's superior.
 In 1952, Mary Verona, an assistant mother general of the Coesfeld Sisters of Notre Dame, who was residing in Rome, was "well connected with the Church hierarchy", and involved in the decades-long effort to canonize Billiart, read the account of the da Silva miracle in her congregation's newsletter.
 This was the second miracle required for canonization, which was stalled for decades after the 1919 miracle.
 Four years later, in 1958, the da Silva miracle was authenticated.
 The 1919 miracle had to be re-examined in 1967, but Billiart was finally canonized by Pope Paul VI on 22 June 1969.
 Da Silva attended the ceremony and was accompanied by his 14-year old daughter, whom Da Silva named Julie, after Billiart, as he promised the nuns who prayed to Billart for his healing in 1952.

 Billiart's feast day is April 8.
-She is the patron saint of educators and teachers.
+She is the patroness saint of educators and teachers.